-Malcolm X makes Nebraska Hall of Fame, years after flap
+Malcolm X becomes 1st Black honoree in Nebraska Hall of Fame

 OMAHA, Neb.
-(AP) — Fifteen years after being rejected as too controversial, Malcolm X has been inducted as the newest member of the Nebraska Hall of Fame.
+(AP) — Fifteen years after being rejected as too controversial, Malcolm X is the first Black honoree to be inducted as the newest member of the Nebraska Hall of Fame.

 The organization’s commission selected the civil rights icon on Monday with a 4-3 vote, edging out the late University of Nebraska educator and author Louise Pound.